 Proprietors had land offices set up in the state.
 If a person wanted a parcel of land, they filed an application, which is known as an entry.
 The next step of the process was an order from the land office to the surveyor, this is known as a warrant.
 The surveyor returned his findings with a plat that described the land.
 The final step was a land patent, often referred to as a grant, given to the person who made the application in exchange for a sum of money.

 These records are on file with the Secretary of State's office and located in the State Archives of North Carolina.
-These record can be found in the Archives catalog of some records called MARS.
+These record can be found in the Archives catalog of some records called DOC.
 With the information in the MARS record, you can request a copy of the original through the State Archives.

 Charles II died in 1685.
 Forty-two years later, in 1727, George the II was crowned King of England.
 The Lords Proprietors, with the exception Earl Granville, returned their rights to the land given to them by Charles II, effectively ending the grants from the Lords Proprietors in 1729.